Antidote1911/myconfig/README.md

 # myconfig
-personal config for bspwm and openbox
+personal config for bspwm and openbox.
+Thx to Archcraft.